-Changes: References to tariffs eliminated because of deregulation, adding reference to transportation agreements, and for style.
+Changes: References to tariffs eliminated because of deregulation and for style.

 1. A bill of lading may also serve as the contract between the carrier and the bailor.
 Parties in their contract should be able to limit the amount of damages for breach of that contract including breach of the duty to take reasonable care of the goods.
+Whether a term limiting liability for damages is enforceable is determined by contract law principles.
 The parties cannot disclaim by contract the carrier's obligation of care.
 Section 1-302.

 Federal statutes and treaties for air, maritime and rail transport may alter the standard of care.
 These federal statutes and treaties preempt this section when applicable.
 Section 7-103.
 Subsection (a) does not impair any rule of law imposing the liability of an insurer on a common carrier in intrastate commerce.
 Subsection (b), however, applies to the common carrier's liability as an insurer as well as to liability based on negligence.
-Subsection (b) allows the term limiting damages to appear either in the bill of lading or in the parties' transportation agreement.
-Compare 7-204(b).
-Subsection (c) allows the parties to agree to provisions regarding time and manner of presenting claims or commencing actions if the provisions are either in the bill of lading or the transportation agreement.
-Compare 7-204(c).
-Transportation agreements are commonly used to establish agreed terms between carriers and shippers that have an on-going relationship.